-Horse racing is one of the great pastimes for many people and in New Jersey, there are a number of top rated tracks where one can go to observe races and even place bets on certain races.
-In New Jersey, some of the best racing tracks in the country are available and here we offer some insight on these tracks.
+Naturally, there are a number of top-rated NJ horse racing tracks where one can go to observe races and place bets.
+NJ has some of the best racing tracks in the country.
+Below, we offer some insight on these tracks.

 The horse racing industry in the state is regulated by the New Jersey Racing Commission and the commission conducts regular monitoring and required investigations to ensure that all tracks are meeting state requirements.
 Get ready to discover some of the great NJ horse racing venues and learn how to start enjoying this amazing sport.
 The first three horse racing tracks are actually in NJ and after that, one can learn about other major racing tracks where NJ residents can place real money wagers on races.

 If you are a fan of horse races and horse racing betting, you will be pleased to learn there are some great race tracks in NJ that are operating.
 These locations are home to some thrilling races and also provide you with some amazing betting opportunities.
 Get ready to learn about the multiple NJ horse racing tracks that are open.
 Also, find out about some of the most popular races that take place.

 The table below introduces the New Jersey horse racing tracks.
 There, you can pay a visit to watch some exciting races and place legal wagers.
 Even though there are just three operating tracks in the state, you will not have any shortage of action.
 These locations feature the best in thoroughbred and harness racing.

 These three NJ horse racing tracks provide endless action.
 You can enjoy some of the most popular events in the state.
 The Cane Pace is one of the more popular events in horse racing in NJ.
 It is the first leg in the Triple Crown of Harness Racing.
 Get ready to enjoy racing at it’s finest at these historic race tracks in NJ.